dask/distributed/docs/source/fine-performance-metrics.rst

 .. image:: images/fine-performance-metrics/seconds-full.png
    :alt: Populated Fine Performance Metrics dashboard

-The central panel shows what *activities* the cluster spent its time on.
+The central panel (**Task execution, by activity**) shows what *activities* the cluster spent its time on, cumulatively for all currently-visible functions.
 The most important ones are:

 ``thread-cpu``
-  CPU time spent by tasks while running on workers ``thread-noncpu``
+  CPU time spent by tasks while running on workers.
+This is typically "good" time; in other words it's the same time you would have spent if you ran the workload serially on a single CPU - but parallelized over however how many CPUs are available on your cluster.
+``thread-noncpu``
   Difference between wall clock time and CPU time spent by tasks while running on workers.
-This is typically either I/O time, CPU contention, or GIL contention.
+This is typically I/O time, GPU time, CPU contention, or GIL contention.
+  If you observe large amounts of this in your overall workload, you probably want to break it down by function and isolate those that are known to perform I/O or GPU activity.
 ``idle``
   Time where a worker had a free thread, but nothing to run on it.
-This is typically caused by the workload not being able to fully utilize all threads on the cluster, excessive CPU load on the scheduler, or network latency between scheduler and workers.
+This is typically caused by the workload not being able to fully utilize all threads on the cluster, network latency between scheduler and workers, or excessive CPU load on the scheduler.
   This measure does not include time spent while the whole cluster was completely idle.
+``disk-read``, ``disk-write``, ``compress``, ``decompress`` Time spent spilling/unspilling to disk due to not having enough memory available.
+  See :doc:`worker-memory`.
+``executor``, ``offload``, ``other``
+  This is overhead from the Dask code and should be typically negligible.
+However, it can be inflated by GIL contention and by spill/unspill activity.

 The grand total of the time shown should roughly add up to the end-to-end runtime of your workload, multiplied by the number of threads on the cluster.

-The plot on the right shows network transfer time.
+The right panel (**Send data, by activity**) shows network transfer time.
 Note that most of it should be pipelined with task execution, so it may not have an impact.
 You should worry about this only if you have a very large ``idle`` time.

-The plot on the left shows the same information as the central one, but broken down by function.
+The left panel (**Task execution, by function**) shows the same information as the central one, but broken down by function.

 There is a filter that allows you to show only selected functions.
 In the sample screenshots, you can observe that most of the `thread-noncpu` time is concentrated - as expected - in functions that are known to be I/O heavy.
 Here they are singled out:

 .. image:: images/fine-performance-metrics/seconds-IO.png
    :alt: Fine Performance Metrics dashboard, just the I/O functions